Venue and logistics

 The dining room is nut-free, and caters to vegetarian, vegan, and gluten-free (please note, gluten products are used in the kitchen).
 We are unable to cater for Kosher or Halal, air-born allergies, and extreme dietary restrictions.

 Participants are welcome to look for alternative accommodation nearby, at their own cost.
 Please note that if you do so, you will need a car, as there are no public transportation options to Barrier Lake in the area.
-The workshop registration fees are just to cover the costs of accommodations and meals at Barrier Lake, so if you are staying at an alternative site then your registration fee will be prorated to the cost of the meals you have at Barrier Lake.
+The workshop accommodations fee is just to cover the costs of accommodations and meals at Barrier Lake, so if you are staying at an alternative site then your accommodations fee will be prorated to the cost of the meals you have at Barrier Lake.

 Here are some possible alternative venues: